Live your best work from home life

 Here are 9 desk-based exercises you can try at home.

-What is an Online Workstation Assessment?
+What is an Video Workstation Assessment?

 Who are The Physio Company?

 We have provided both face to face and online workstation assessments for international banks, law firms, and individuals for many years - and now we want to share our expertise with the large numbers of people currently working from home.

 All our assessors are Chartered Physiotherapists who are experts in the treatment of musculoskeletal pain and are ideally placed to help you figure out your home office setup.